Bedrock-OSS/bedrock-wiki/docs/scripting/starting-scripts.md

 These allow for enhanced auto-completions and validation when used inside of your editor.

--   bridge. v2: ships with GameTest support built-in.
+-   bridge. v2: Ships with GameTest support built-in.
--   Visual Studio Code: install Node.js and npm, then run the following in command line:
+-   Visual Studio Code: Install Node.js and npm, then run the following in command line:

 Latest beta API modules: